mnowrouz/Conjur_Policy_Reference/Variable/README.md

 In Conjur, variables represent named secrets.
 Once a `!variable` is declared, it must be:

-1. Assigned a value (e.g., using `conjur variable set -i db/password -v Cyberark1`)
+1. Assigned a value (e.g., using `conjur variable set -i password -v Cyberark1`)
 2. Accessed via authorized roles (e.g., hosts or users granted `read` and `execute` privileges)

 If a variable is declared in policy but no value is assigned or no access is granted, it remains inert.